 We recommend that travelers returning to the U.S. not bring any food items, including dates, that are not commercially processed and in their sealed, original container.
 Customs authorities at the port of entry to the U.S. are responsible for deciding which items to allow.

 Zamzam water (drawn from the sacred Zamzam well inside the Grand Mosque): Please check with your travel agent and airline for guidance.
 Most airlines limit each traveler to one container of up to 10 liters (2.64 gallons) of Zamzam water as checked baggage.

-U.S. citizens traveling abroad should regularly monitor the U.S. Department of State's Bureau of Consular Affairs website, where the current Worldwide Caution, Travel Alerts and Warnings, and Saudi Arabia’s country information can be found.
+U.S. citizens traveling abroad should regularly monitor the U.S. Department of State's Bureau of Consular Affairs website, where the current Worldwide Caution, Travel Advisories, and Saudi Arabia’s country information can be found.